 Gravity: cross-chain atomic swaps

-Audience: developers integrating cross-chain BTC↔RXD swaps via pyrxd.gravity, and anyone who’s seen the phrase “sentinel-artifact path mainnet-proven” and wondered what it actually means.
+Audience: developers integrating cross-chain swaps via pyrxd.gravity between RXD and a SHA-256d UTXO chain (BTC is mainnet-proven; BCH is supported; see § Supported counterparty chains for the full picture), and anyone who’s seen the phrase “sentinel-artifact path mainnet-proven” and wondered what it actually means.

 What Gravity is

-Gravity is a cross-chain atomic swap protocol.
-It lets two parties trade RXD on Radiant for BTC on Bitcoin (or vice versa) without a centralized exchange, without trusting each other, and without one party being able to run off with the other’s coins.
+Gravity is a cross-chain swap protocol.
+It lets two parties trade RXD on Radiant for BTC on Bitcoin (or vice versa) without a centralized exchange and without custody.
+There are two designs, and they differ in one crucial property — whether the BTC leg has a refund path.

 1. Alice has RXD, wants BTC.
 Bob has BTC, wants RXD.

-2. Alice locks her RXD into a special on-chain contract on Radiant (a “covenant” — see below).
+2. Alice locks her RXD into a covenant on Radiant.

 3. The covenant releases Alice’s RXD to Bob only when Bob proves on the Radiant chain that he has paid the agreed BTC to Alice’s address on Bitcoin.
 The proof is an SPV (Simplified Payment Verification) proof: a block header chain plus a Merkle proof of inclusion.